Coolshreshtha/digital-garden/content/Thoughts about tools.md

-WOuld i benefit form adding a tablet to the mix
+WOuld i benefit form adding a tablet to the mix? would it help or hurt?